 The Duramax LB7 was the first engine released under the new 6.6L Duramax platform.
 The LB7 was considered a strong and stout engine for the time, producing 235hp and 500lb-ft. of torque which was upgraded to 300hp and 520lb-ft. of torque in 2004.
-However, the LB7 produces about half the power as the diesels of today do, such as the L5P.

 Keep in mind that there are a number of LB7 engine problems, such as head gasket and injector failure, that will become more likely to happen when modified.